Binance Market Update (2022-07-13)

 Binance

-The global cryptocurrency market cap now stands at $0.89T, up by 0.54% over the last day, according to CoinMarketCap data.
+The global cryptocurrency market cap now stands at $0.87T, down by -1.67% over the last day, according to CoinMarketCap data.

-Most major cryptocurrencies by market cap are trading higher.
-Market outperformers include REI, BURGER, and LDO, up by 36%, 28%, and 24%, respectively.
+Most major cryptocurrencies by market cap are trading lower.
+Market outperformers include CVP, LDO, and WRX, up by 31%, 29%, and 20%, respectively.

 Top stories of the day: